C++ Memory Management

 // auto-deletes with delete[] (NOT delete) when arr goes out of scope

-Don't use unique_ptr<T[]> for fixed-size arraysstd::array<T, N> is better.
-Use it only when the size is a runtime value and you can't use std::vector<T>.
+• Don't use unique_ptr<T[]> for fixed-size arraysstd::array<T, N> is better.
+Use only when size is a runtime value and std::vector<T> won't fit.

 Custom deleters